akarazhev/java-challenges/doc/interview/arrays_and_strings.md

 - You do not have to-and should not-generate all permutations.
 This would be very inefficient.
 - What characteristics would a string that is a permutation of a palindrome have?
 - Have you tried a hash table?
-You should be able to get this down to 0(N) time.
+You should be able to get this down to O(N) time.
 - Can you reduce the space usage by using a bit vector?

 #### Solution